THE AI Programming Language

 Meta programming and declarative programming combined makes it arguably the programming language for AI

 In addition to being more "token friendly" than Python, Hyperlambda also has much better performance traits than Python.
-On average, it's got about 5 to 7 times better performance than Python, and is async to the bone, implying it's also significantly more scalable.
+On average, it's got about 5 to 7 times better performance than Python, and 19 times better performance than Fast API.

 In fact, Hyperlambda sometimes also outperforms raw C#, even though it's implemented in C#.
 Hyperlambda is for example roughly 5% faster than raw C# combined with Entity Framework.